nhbess/weak_supervision_tutorial/README.md

-# Weak Supervision tutorial
+# Weak Supervision workshop

-This repo contains the material for the practical part of the one-day tutorial on weak supervision to be hold in Aalborg University Copenhagen, at 29.09.2023.
+This repo contains the material for the practical part of the one-day workshop on weak supervision to be hold in Aalborg University Copenhagen, at 29.09.2023.

+---
+## Content

+In our workshop, we are going to go through 3 different tutorials:
+1. `01_ws_baseics.ipynb` - we will train a spam detection classifier.
+For that, we will first collect the training data, then annotate it in a weakly supervised fashion (i.e., with help of labeling functions), aggregate the annotations into weak labels (with two different models), and train a simple MLP.
+Additionally, we will train a more sophisticated end-to-end SepLL model.
+2.
+3.

+---
 ## Installation

 In order to be able to work on the tutorials, you need to have all the necessary libraries installed.